 If you notice these signs, it is a good indication your leopard gecko will be laying her eggs within a matter of days.

-Continue to monitor your leo to ensure she does not have any issues with egg binding.
+Continue to monitor your leopard gecko to ensure she does not have any issues with egg binding.

-For fertile eggs, you would need to place them in a plastic container filled with peat moss to retain moisture and properly incubate them by keeping them at a warm temperature.
+You would need to place fertile eggs in a plastic container filled with peat moss to retain moisture and properly incubate them by keeping them at a warm temperature.

 The eggs will be tiny, so the container does not have to be very large, and if kept at an adequately warm temperature, they will hatch in a matter of weeks.